No-Regret Learning in Partially-Informed Auctions: Introduction

-\item First, we study a setting where the masking function is an arbitrary mapping from the set of all items, denoted $\cX$, to a finite set of size $n$.
-We propose an online learning algorithm with regret $\tilde \cO((Tn)^{\nicefrac{1}{2}})$ when the prices are stochastic, where $T$ is the length of the horizon. \item In the same setting but when the prices are adversarial, we present an algorithm with regret $\tilde \cO(T^{\nicefrac{3}{4}}n^{\nicefrac{1}{2}})$. \item We then propose an algorithm with a regret bound that has an exponentially better dependence on $n$ in a specialized setting where the item distribution is known to the buyer and the mask is a SimHash function mapping $[0,1]^d$ to $\{0,1\}^\ell$.
+\begin{enumerate}[itemsep=0mm] \item First, we propose an algorithm for a setting where the item distribution is known to the buyer and the mask is a SimHash function mapping $[0,1]^d$ to $\{0,1\}^\ell$.
 In other words, each item is defined by $d$ real-valued features and the seller reveals $\ell$ bits about the item to the buyer, as defined by a function that is unknown to the buyer.
 This model has been studied from an applied perspective in the context of ad auctions~\citep{epasto2021clustering}.
-We provide an algorithm with regret $\tilde \cO((Td\ell)^{\nicefrac{1}{2}})$.
-In this case, the masking function maps to a set of size $n = 2^{\ell}$, so our regret bound only grows logarithmically in $n$. \end{enumerate}
+We provide an algorithm with regret $\cO(\sqrt{Td\ell\log (\nicefrac{T\ell}{\delta})})$. \item Next, we study a setting where the masking function is an arbitrary mapping from the set of all items, denoted $\cX$, to a finite set of size $n$.
+We propose an online learning algorithm with regret $\cO(\sqrt{T(n\log \nicefrac{T}{n} + \log \nicefrac{1}{\delta})})$ when the prices are stochastic, where $T$ is the length of the horizon. \end{enumerate}